iluwatar/java-design-patterns/type-object/README.md

 In plain words

-> The Type Object pattern allows for the creation and management of flexible and extensible sets of related types dynamically, without modifying existing code.
+> Explore how the Java Type Object pattern enables dynamic creation and management of flexible and extensible sets of related classes, ideal for Java developers seeking modularity without modifying existing codebase.

 gameprogrammingpatterns.com says